ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 | In this podcast we talk about the diﬀerences between data scientists, analysts and engineers.
 Which are the three main data science jobs.
 All three are super important.
 This makes it easy to decide
 | [Watch on YouTube](https://youtu.be/64TYZETOEdQ) \ [Listen on Anchor](https://anchor.fm/andreaskayy/episodes/050-Data-Engineer-Scientist-or-Analyst-Which-One-Is-For-You-e45ibl)

-My YouTube video how to write to Kafka: <https://youtu.be/RboQBZvZCh0>

 Acknowledments
 https://linuxize.com/post/how-to-install-and-use-docker-compose-on-debian-10/